 Is there anything more boring than a daily commute?
 Unless your commute is a straight drive down a gorgeous scenic highway that only you know about, chances are you’ve experienced the dread, frustration, and mind-numbing monotony of the daily commute to the office.
 Rather than choking back your road rage or memorizing every billboard you pass, why not throw on something to at least soothe your ears?
-Fewer occasions are better suited for podcasts than commutes, so here are six of our favorite 30-minute-or-less podcasts for your commute.
+Fewer occasions are better suited for podcasts than commutes, so here our favorite 30-minute-or-less podcasts for your commute.

 Even if you’re lucky enough to head off to your dream job every day, everyone succumbs to the depressing drags of the workday routine occasionally.
 That’s why we recommend Positiviteeny, the itsy-bitsy podcast dedicated to sending out “messages of hope, support, and inspiration in 10 minutes or less!”
 Every Monday, Wednesday, and Friday, your hosts Travis McElroy, Erika Ishii, and Amy Dallan drop a positivity bomb on you.
 Rather than giving you a list of things to be happy about, the three hosts instead encourage you to find your own positivity as they have quick-but-meaningful conversations about topics like how to deal with goofing up, forgiving others, accepting compliments, practicing self-care, and more.
 The result is teeny, tiny episodes that act as bright little reminders to live your best life.Listen